Argay, Portland, Oregon

-Argay is a neighborhood in the Northeast section of Portland, Oregon, United States.
-Argay is bounded by the Columbia River on the north, NE 122nd Ave on the west, Interstate 84 on the south, and NE 148th Ave. on the east.
+Argay, also known as Argay Terrace, is a neighborhood in the Northeast section of Portland, Oregon, United States.
+Argay is bounded by the Columbia River on the north, NE 122nd Ave on the west, Interstate 84 on the south, and NE 148th Ave on the east.

 Originally conceived of by Art Simonson and Gerhardt (Gay) Stavney (the “Ar” and “Gay” of Argay) as a "move-up" suburban family neighborhood alternative to Portland's congested inner-city, Argay Terrace built out as planned with larger homes on large lots spread out over the gently sloping terrain that gave the area an open feeling.
-Homes are typical of the style called "Mid-Century Modern" with a mix of one-story ranches (most with basements or daylight basements), split-entry, split-level, and some modern two-story colonials.
+It is the largest tract of midcentury development in East Portland, and its homes reflect that style, with mixes of one-story ranches, split-entry, split-level, and some modern two-story colonials.

+The neighborhood is the location of Argay Park and Luuwit View Park.